qt-creator/qt-creator/README.md

 * CMake
 * Ninja (recommended)

-The installed toolchains have to match the one Qt was compiled with.
+The used toolchain has to be compatible with the one Qt was compiled with.

 ### Linux and macOS